Gonzih/presentation-tool/PRESENTATION.md

 <!--slide-->

-# Why we decided to migrate?
+# Why did we decide to migrate?

-### We liked ideas and simplicity of React.js
+### We like ideas and simplicity of React.js

 ### ![](img/react-logo.png)